skuid/SamplePages/Use_Cases/README.md

 # Use Cases

 Samples of pages we see used commonly within business applications.
 Gain inspiration from our best-practice work.
 Install these pages in your org to see how they work.
-Steal our work.
+Steal our work!!

 ## Contents